-- 6.6.4 Expelled player - 6.6.4.a An expelled player may not be in the immediate vicinity of the playing area/exchange area, and the player may not communicate with his/her team neither during the match he/she is expelled from nor the matches he/she is denied participation in.
-The referee may, if necessary, demand that the player leaves the pool area.
+6.6.4 Expelled player

-- 6.6.4.b A player expelled by rule 6.6 is not regarded as a player serving a time-penalty, and does not count in rule 6.3.6. - 6.6.4.c When the behaviour that caused a player to be expelled due to infringement of rule 6.6.1 is considered exceptionally grave, a referee in the match or the chief referee may demand that the jury shall evaluate if the case is severe enough to expel the player for more than one match, or from the tournament.
+- An expelled player may not be in the immediate vicinity of the playing area/exchange area, and the player may not communicate with his/her team neither during the match he/she is expelled from nor the matches he/she is denied participation in.
+The referee may, if necessary, demand that the player leaves the pool area. - 6.6.4.b A player expelled by rule 6.6 is not regarded as a player serving a time-penalty, and does not count in rule 6.3.6. - When the behaviour that caused a player to be expelled due to infringement of rule 6.6.1 is considered exceptionally grave, a referee in the match or the chief referee may demand that the jury shall evaluate if the case is severe enough to expel the player for more than one match, or from the tournament.